anthony-safarik/isrename/README.md

 # isrename
-isrename is a tool to rename files in a sequence, such as image sequences for animtion or visual effects.
+isrename is a tool to rename files in a sequence, such as image sequences for animation or visual effects.